inform-us/requirements_specifications/informus/rules/Delirium.md

 - Numerator = number of patients who have a documented RASS score of -3 to +4 at any point the previous shift, who have had at least one CAM-ICU score documented during the previous shift
 - Denominator = number of patients who have a documented RASS score of -3 to +4 at any point the previous shift
 - Calculation: (numerator / denominator)*100 represented as percentage

 *the following feeds into the (i) front tile - 24-hour rolling window and (ii) SPC patients with delirium chart*

 **[C]  overall CAM-ICU front tile calculation: Patients with Delirium in the last 24 hours**
+- This is a live update that looks at incidence of delirium in the last 24 hours (inpatients and those discharged)
+- Refer to CAM-ICU validity rules above (use backfilled CAM-ICU) *even if the last CAM-ICU was documented over 24 hours ago, it was still valid until the end of that shift so should be included*

-- Numerator: the number of patients with positive CAM-ICU scores in the last 24 hours
+- Numerator: the number of patients present on on each unit at any time over the last 24 hours  with positive CAM-ICU scores in the last 24 hours
-- Denominator: the number of patients with at present on on each unit that have had a RASS score of -3 to +4 (at any point) in the last 24 hours
+- Denominator: the number of patients present on on each unit at any time over the last 24 hours
+- Calculation: (numerator / denominator)*100 represented as percentage

 ![image](https://github.com/inform-us/requirements_specifications/assets/167782531/e2b82308-a00b-45d6-a5fa-28b46eba09ea)